philippe2308/fyldApp/README.md

 On this channel William Candillon try to build with React Native some very good looking apps that have a good user experience.
 All the interface was designed by me.

-# Demo !!
-This version is available for desktop browsers !!
+# Demo :exclamation::exclamation: This version is available for desktop browsers :exclamation::exclamation:

 https://philippe2308.github.io/fyldApp/

+# Upcoming :boom::boom: available for Mobile :boom::boom:

+Next step I gonna make this project a PWA application.